 Long-term immunosuppression is a core component of medical care.
 Most lung transplant patients are maintained on a three-medication regimen consisting of an oral corticosteroid, a calcineurin inhibitor (i.e., cyclosporine or tacrolimus), and a purine synthesis inhibitor (i.e., azathioprine or mycophenolate mofetil [MMF]).

 Most clinicians initiate corticosteroids in the early postoperative period.
 Intravenous (IV) dosing of moderate-to-high levels of drug is administered during the first week, and patients are thereafter transitioned to oral glucocorticoids, traditionally prednisone.
-Although lung transplant patients are maintained on glucocorticoids for the long term, attempts are made to minimize the dose to reduce the risk of infection, ...
+Although lung transplant patients are maintained on glucocorticoids for the long term, attempts are made to minimize the dose to reduce ...